norm/gifs.cackhanded.net/README.markdown

     % brew install ffmpeg gifsicle youtube-dl
     % pip install -r requirements.txt

+To run the tests (currently only fully works on macOS, with the right video and font file in place; see [workflow](.github/workflows/tests.yaml) for more information):

+    % make test

 To make the GIFs:

     # fetch youtube videos, issue reminders about other sources